arturonline/docs/Apple/Swift/Error.md

 }
 ```

 If an error is thrown by the code in the `do` clause, execution immediately transfers to the `catch` clauses.
-If no pattern is matched, the error gets caught by the final `catch` clause and is bound to a local error constant.
-If no error is thrown, the remaining statements in the do statement are executed.
+If no pattern inside the catch clauses is matched, the error gets caught by the final empty `catch` clause and is bound to a local error constant.
+If no error is thrown, the remaining statements in the `do` statement are executed.

-The catch clauses don’t have to handle every possible error that the code in the do clause can throw.
+The `catch` clauses don’t have to handle every possible error that the code in the do clause can throw.
 However, the propagated error must be handled by some surrounding `catch`.

 ### Converting Errors to Optional Values

 You use `try?` to handle an error by converting it to an optional value.
-If an error is thrown while evaluating the `try?` expression, the value of the expression is `nil`.
+If an error is thrown while evaluating the `try?` expression, the value of the expression becomes `nil`.
 When you use `try?`, you don’t have to use the complete `do-try-catch block`.

+Example:

 ```Swift
 let result = try? calculateValue(for: 42)